 - An amateur production of Doctor Faustus inverted this; the good angel was played by an old man, while the bad angel/demons were all played by young women.

 - In Peter Ustinov's The Love of Four Colonels, they appear as "the Good Fairy" and "the Wicked Fairy"... but they were also the supernatural actors in the Garden of Eden.

 - The heaven-and-hell simulator Afterlife (1996) uses this with your advisors.
 It goes a step farther, portraying the Angel Aria as The Ditz and the Demon Jasper as a Deadpan Snarker.

 - Averted, somewhat, in Darksiders, in which both the angels and the demons are mostly male, and the angels can be either masculine (Abaddon) or feminine (Azrael).
 There are also notable females on both sides, the angels having Uriel, and the demons having Silitha, Tiamat, Lilith.
 It should be noted, though, that many Darksiders characters are based on figures from Babylonian/Greek/Roman/Judeo-Christian mythology.

-- Diablo as a picture of an female angel and a male demon for the health and mana orbs respectively.
-This doesn't apply to the characters on the other hands, as both Angels and Demons are shown have both male and female, with mostly male characters being portrayed for both.
-The backstory, on the other hand, inverts it with Star-Crossed Lovers Inarius and Lilith, with the former being a male angel and the latter being a female demon.
+- Diablo has a picture of an female angel and a male demon for the health and mana orbs respectively.
+Be that as it may, this doesn't apply to the characters, as both Angels and Demons are portrayed with both male and female, both sides mostly male.
+The backstory, on the other hand, inverts it with Star-Crossed Lovers Inarius and Lilith, the former being a male angel and the latter a female demon.